nbtm-sh/proteinfold/docs/usage.md

 An [example samplesheet](../assets/samplesheet.csv) has been provided with the pipeline.

-Each FASTA file is assumed to contain a single protein sequence unless you are using multimer mode.
-If you want to provide a FASTA file with multiple protein sequences, each to be folded individually, you can supply one or more FASTA files containing one or more sequences and use the --split_fasta parameter.
-In this case, each sequence in the FASTA file will be folded individually and in parallel, as if you had listed each sequence separately in the samplesheet.
+Each FASTA file should contain a single protein sequence unless using multimer mode.
+To provide a FASTA file with multiple sequences for individual folding, you can use one or more FASTA files with the --split_fasta parameter.
+This will treat each sequence in the FASTA file as a separate entry, folding them individually and in parallel, as if each sequence were listed separately in the samplesheet.

 ## Running the pipeline